 Now, say you want to transfer a $5,000 balance to the Bank of America® Customized Cash Rewards Credit Card.
-This card charges a balance transfer fee of $10 or 3%, whichever is greater.
+This card charges a balance transfer fee of 3%.

 If you calculate the fee at a rate of 3%, it adds up to $150.
 Since this is more than $10, this is the fee you’d pay for the transfer.

-So how much do balance transfers cost?
-The answer is that it depends on the card and the balance you’re transferring.
+So, how much do balance transfers cost?
+The answer depends on the card and the balance you’re transferring.

 Credit cards with no balance transfer fees

-Remember, some balance transfer cards charge no balance transfer fee.
-That could save you money, so it’s worth comparing no transfer fee credit cards to see what’s available.
-Here are three popular cards to choose from.
+A no-fee balance transfer can save you money, so it’s worth comparing the available options.
+Here are three popular cards to choose from: